Navid200/PR_Temp/.github/pull_request_template.md

-Description of the problem:
+Problem:

 Link to issue or discussion detailing the problem:

 Solution:

-Why it is absolutely necessary to add a new setting:
+Is it absolutely necessary to add a new setting?

 Copyrights:

 Tests (no, a kill switch cannot replace testing):

 Regression Tests: